 Babylon declared herself, in like manner, saying: I sit a queen, and shall see no sorrow.
 But her plagues would come in one day, death, and mourning, and famine, and she would be utterly burned with fire: for strong is the Lord God who judges her (Revelation 18:7-8).
 She had become the habitation of devils, and the hold of every foul spirit.
 Her sins had reached unto heaven, and God remembered her iniquities (Revelation 18:5).

 Eagles wings can be of a merciful nature, such as carrying of its young upon its wings, or of a destructive nature by zooming down upon its prey.
 Many once godly nations are flirting with God's judgment; with allowances being made to accommodate the ungodliness of man.
 There is a tugging match between good and evil that far surpasses yesteryear.

 God's Word reveals that He is longsuffering toward us, not willing that any should perish but that all should come to repentance (2 Peter 3:9).
-That has been the hope throughout all generations; but note the words should come to repentance.
+That has been the hope throughout all generations.

-Scripture tells us that God so loved the world, that he gave his only begotten Son, that whosoever believes in him, should not perish, but have everlasting life (John 3:16).
-Again note the words should not perish because all will not accept God's sacrificial gift to mankind.
+God so loved the world, that he gave his only begotten Son, that whosoever believes in him, should not perish, but have everlasting life (John 3:16).
+Again, the words should not perish because all will not accept God's sacrificial gift to mankind.